• esports

 • What games do you compete in?

-Currently, CHC offers teams for Super Smash Bros, Mario Kart, Rocket League, and Overwatch.
-We are a growing program, so we are looking to expand our titles to include Madden and NBA2K in the near future.
+Currently, CHC offers teams for Super Smash Bros, Mario Kart, Madden, Rocket League, Overwatch, Valorant, and Fortnite.
+Each year we re-examine the games the league offers to look for new additions or adjustments to our lineup based on student interest.
 No games rated M for mature will be offered.

 • Who do you compete against?

 We compete against other high school teams in the Mid-Atlantic region on PlayVS.com.
 PlayVS.com acts as the “league” and schedules and officiates the matches.
-Because very few schools in Maryland have ESports teams, most of our opponents are in Pennsylvania, New York, New Jersey, and Washington DC.
-We compete against both public and private schools.
+Some of our opponents are from Maryland, but because only a few schools in Maryland have ESports teams, most of our opponents are in Pennsylvania, New York, New Jersey, Virginia, and Washington DC.
+We compete against public schools, private schools, and some home school associations.

 • Who is eligible to compete?